MadManMcIvor/Wheelz/README.md

 - access the website at `localhost:3000`

 **Creating Data**
+To start testing the website with some data, just go from left to right on the NavBar:
-- Click on the Manufacturer tab in the NavBar
+- Click on the Manufacturer tab in the NavBar, select the create on the drop down, and make a new manufacturer.
-- Click the blue Add a manufacturer button
-- Fill out the form and hit submit.
-- Repeat for Vehicle Model, Automobiles, Add Technician, Customer, and Sales Person tabs
-- For appointments, click on the tab and select make appointment
-- Fill out the form and hit submit.
+- Then do the same for Vehicle Model
+- Then do the same for Automobile (to test if the vip section works make sure to use the same VIN number you used to create the automobile you entered)
+- Then do the same for Technician
+- Then do the same for Appointment
+- Then do the same for Salesperson
+- Then do the same for Potential Customer
+- Then do the same for Sales Record

 **Navigating the Website**
 - Links are either at the top NavBar or in the relevant page (e.g. you'll add a manufacturer from the the button on the manufacturers list page)